buntai-fries/C-Learning/readme.md

 6) To take input from user, we can use cin-operator that use >> unlike cout that uses <<.
 For more refer to userInput.cpp !

-7) Using math operation in cruicial for any practical purpose.
+7) Using math operation is cruicial for any practical purpose.
 To learn more refer to mathOperator.cpp !
 [These are few e.g.]

+8) So, far I have covered lot of topics and I felt bore to write everything in code and repeated line in this so I wrote the needed explanation in the code.